The Legend of the 7 Golden Vampires

-The film was shot between October 22 and December 11, 1973, at Shaw Brothers Studios in Hong Kong, where Chang Cheh was hired to direct further martial arts scenes for the film's release in the East.
+The Legend of the 7 Golden Vampires was shot between 22 October and 11 December 1973, at Shaw Brothers Studios in Hong Kong, where Chang Cheh was hired to direct further martial arts scenes for the film's release in the East.
 The film was first released in Hong Kong and then in the United Kingdom with a shorter runtime.
 On its release in the United States, the film was truncated further and titled The 7 Brothers Meet Dracula.
 The film was a financial failure.